 Name Range Step Default Description Active setting group SG1 Displays which setting group is active.
 Force setting group 0: None 1: SG1 2: SG2 3: SG3 4: SG4 5: SG5 6: SG6 7: SG7 8: SG8 - 0: None The selection of the overriding setting group.
 After "Force SG change" is enabled, any of the configured setting groups in the relay can be overriden.
 This control is always based on the pulse operating mode.
 It also requires that the selected setting group is specifically controlled to ON after "Force SG" is disabled.
 If there are no other controls, the last set setting group remains active.
 Force setting group change 0: Disabled 1: Enabled - 0: Disabled The selection of whether the setting group forcing is enabled or disabled.
 This setting has to be active before the setting group can be changed remotely or from a local HMI.
 This parameter overrides the local control of the setting groups and it remains on until the user disables it.
 Used setting groups 0: SG1 1: SG12 2: SG13 3: SG14 4: SG15 5: SG16 6: SG17 7: SG18 - 0: SG1 The selection of the activated setting groups in the application.
 Newly-enabled setting groups use default parameter values.
+Remote setting group change 0: None 1: SG1 2: SG2 3: SG3 4: SG4 5: SG5 6: SG6 7: SG7 8: SG8 - 0: None This parameter can be controlled through SCADA to change the setting group remotely.
+Please note that if a higher priority setting group is being controlled by a signal, a lower priority setting group cannot be activated with this parameter.

 Table.
-5.5.2 - 151.
-Settings of the setting group selection function.
+5.5.2 - 232.
+Signals of the setting group selection function.